dominhhai/dominhhai.github.io/content/talk/dl-rnn.md

 .footnote[.refer[
 \# [*Bengio et al. (1994), Pascanu et al. (2013)*](#15)
 ]]

+???
+Gradient of long-term is exponentially smaller than short-term.
+So, take long time to learn long-term.
+10-20 may be out of range.
 ---
 # Gradient Clipping
 - Solution to exploding gradient problem: .red[Rescale gradients]